kukuu/AGILITY/technopedia-2.md

 The team:

-1. People have solid and deep trust in each other and in the team's purpose - they feel free to express feelings and ideas.
-When you combine knowledge, energy and skills of a team which is motivated, evry goal is achievable.
+1. People have solid and deep trust in each other and in the team's purpose - they feel free to express feelings and ideas

 2. Everybody is working toward the same goals.